microsoft/onnxruntime/docs/get-started/with-windows.md

 ---
-title: WinRT
+title: Windows
 parent: Get Started
 toc: true
+description: Get Started with Onnx Runtime with Windows.
+Windows OS Integration and requirements to install and build ORT for Windows are given.
 nav_order: 8
 ---

-# Get started with ORT for Windows Machine Learning WinRT
+# Get started with ONNX Runtime for Windows
 {: .no_toc }

 The ONNX Runtime Nuget package provides the ability to use the full [WinML API](https://docs.microsoft.com/en-us/windows/ai/windows-ml/api-reference).